 - Students are ultimately responsible for securing their own internships.
 The internship Coordinator will assist by posting relevant internship opportunities as they arise from the department’s extensive employers list.
 In either case, the student must keep the Internship Coordinator apprised of their status and progress.

 - Internship Coordinator will share postings with students;

 - Interested students should apply by the deadline on the posting;

-- The student will be chosen on the merits of his/her qualifications, first by the employer.
+- The student will be chosen by the employer after a selection process.

 - the name and objectives of the organization

 - a description of the project(s) the intern will be working on